reverteiros/floral_traits/README.md

 #scripts in use for MS or exploration
 *`null model trait matching.R`* generates histograms of difference between tongue and flower depth on a per-visit basis, comparing permutation null to observed by superimposing

+*`trait matching test filtered site round`* hard codes each site and round, and then for each bee spp. determines which flowers it could have visited (I think).
+Then it uses those flowers to generate null models for the difference between tongue length and the corolla depth.

 ### from here on this is all from the other repository and needs to be copied for ours

 ##Workflow